Last Updated on by Jeremy

 If you are looking for a nice room in a newer property with one of the most unique views of PNC Park you can have, Embassy Suites Downtown Pittsburgh is for you.
 Despite being a short walk to the stadium, the size of the rooms, the hotel's many amenities, as the hotel's location on the top floors of a downtown high-rise make for a unique combination we just can't say no to.
 Be sure to grab a drink at Ollie's Gastropub which has some of the best cocktails in the city and has a view looking straight onto home plate at PNC Park!

 Things to consider: Valet parking with in-and-out privilege is $32 per night.
-The Oliver garage nearby is $19/night on weeknights and $5/night on weekends without in-and-out privileges.
+The Oliver garage nearby is about $19/night on weeknights and $6/night on weekends without in-and-out privileges.
 The T line is free within downtown and to the stadiums.

 - Click here to book your room at the Embassy Suites Downtown Pittsburgh.